-macOS, Linux, and Windows OS are the three most popular operating systems in the world.
-If you ask any tech geeks, which operating system crashes the most ?.
-Then everyone answer will state, there is no operating system which does not crashes, but most crashes, freezes and hanged operating system is Windows OS.
+macOS, Linux, and Windows OS are the three operating systems that have the most number of users worldwide.
+If you want to know which operating system crashes the most, you should ask any tech nerd.
+Then everyone will say that there is no operating system that does not crash, but the Windows operating system has the most crashes, freezes, and hangs out of all operating systems.

 Actually finding errors and troubleshooting errors is a difficult task.
 Instead of doing random things from random advice which may be poorly stated the problem, the best solution is to try and read this blog thoroughly which helps you to understand the problem and solve it accordingly.

-One thing to note that finding and fixing crashes may take time.
+One thing to note is that finding and fixing crashes may take time.
 Some can be fixed soon and some may take days.
-These steps mention here helps in identifying and narrow down the problem that you are facing with your pc.
+These steps mentioned here help in identifying and narrowing down the problem that you are facing with your pc.

 When your hardware or software of the system crashes, hangs, or freezes then the operating system generates and maintains a crash log record to identify the causes of the crashes.
 Windows Operating System maintains this log-in Event Viewer.

-Event Viewer captures all the information like how your system software and drivers loaded.
-Those captures information can be of various types like errors types, informational types, warning types, success audit types, alert types, notice types, debug types failure audit type.
-Though there are a large amount of data in logs, our mission should be to find and filtering specific problem.
+Event Viewer captures all the information like how your system software and drivers are loaded.
+That captured information can be of various types like errors types, informational types, warning types, success audit types, alert types, notice types, and debug types failure audit types.
+Though there are a large amount of data in logs, our mission should be to find and filter specific problem.

 Event Severity Types:

-There are mainly 3 event severity types: Information, Warning, Error.
+There are mainly 3 event severity types: Information, Warning, and Error.

 Follow the below steps for finding errors in Event Viewer.